IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 ### Confidential Space Account Setup

 You can run the UID2 Operator service on any GCP account and project.
-However, to support attestation, you'll need to create a service account that you can use to run Confidential Space virtual machines (VMs), and then grant it specific permissions.
+However, to support attestation, you'll need to create a service account that you can use to run Confidential Space virtual machines (VMs), and then grant specific permissions to the account.

 to set up and configure the account, go to [Google Cloud Console](https://console.cloud.google.com/) and complete the following steps.